Online Hybrid JD

 Summer

-Summer includes a four-day residency component
+Summer includes a 3-day residency component.

 Class Credits Delivery